 Some experts would argue that a resume is just obsolete when it comes to self-employment.
 They believe that a portfolio is a better argument to get a job offer.
-However, in the modern world, having a CV with all your working experience and skills listed there is never a superfluous thing to have.
+However, in the modern world, having a resume with all your working experience and skills listed there is never a superfluous thing to have.
 But how to list freelance work on a resume?
-How can a freelancer benefit from having a CV?
+How can a freelancer benefit from having a resume?
 Let us get all this straightened out.

 Why does a freelancer need a resume?

 Although there are many cases when an employer doesn’t ask you to provide a CV, there are still situations when you need to work on your resume and send a CV in order to land some of the freelance jobs top offer.
 Not to miss out on this opportunity, it is always better to have an in-depth resume at hand.
 Even if you do not use your freelance resume for each potential client, it is still better to be prepared and have one ready, in case you need it.

 The only reason why lovers of any-time jobs do not want to create a CV is because formulating a sample of freelance resume job description can be a challenge.
 Most CV formats are designed for the “traditional” use, and it can be difficult to fit a freelancer’s career into the structure of a standard CV.

 Writing an office manager CV is tough, but our tips will help you a lot.

 You are good as a freelancer and have a lot of orders.
 And so far, no one has asked you to provide a CV.
 That’s just great!
 But it doesn’t mean that no one will request your CV in the future.
 Now is the time to update a resume and add your freelance projects before someone asks about it.
 You will not have to spend several days under pressure to create this precious document.
 It’s better to have it ready-made at hand and remember how to list freelance work on a resume for multiple employers.

 Here are some common scenarios when a freelancer, looking for some type of freelance jobs may need a CV: